 Your GMB profile is what shows up on the right hand side of search results when someone searches for your business in Google.
 Here’s what our GMB profile looks like in search results:

 What kind of changes could you expect to see to your GMB profile?
-Recently, there was a bug that allowed competitors to go in and change the open date of a business to a date in the future.
-By doing this, these individuals effectively had the business’s GMB listing completely removed from search results.
+Some helpful – like COVID posts – and some problematic – like the bug that allowed competitors to go in and change the open date of a business to a date in the future.
+(By doing this, these individuals effectively had the business’s GMB listing completely removed from search results.)

 If you aren’t regularly checking on your GMB listing, you might not even realize that your GMB listing is missing, because Google doesn’t send notifications of these changes.
 And that could potentially mean A LOT of lost business.